Qovery/qovery-client-go/docs/ServicePortPortsInner.md

 ### NewServicePortPortsInner

-`func NewServicePortPortsInner(internalPort int32, publiclyAccessible bool, protocol PortProtocolEnum, ) *ServicePortPortsInner`
+`func NewServicePortPortsInner(id string, internalPort int32, publiclyAccessible bool, protocol PortProtocolEnum, ) *ServicePortPortsInner`

 NewServicePortPortsInner instantiates a new ServicePortPortsInner object This constructor will assign default values to properties that have it defined,